FrankenCutters Homepage

 On the day after the Harborfest, we left to drive to Denver to attend the CCCC Convention in Denver.
 We had a vendor table there, and did pretty well again.
 We ran out of a lot of items, and Frank was pretty busy each night making more cutters and earrings in the hotel room.

-The mail order side of the business is picking up, and we are just starting to look for opportunies to market cutters locally from the many shops in town.
-We are also getting a lot of custom cutter work, for professional bakers, professional cake decorators, makers of buttons, soap, and ceramics.
-This growing part of the business is very challenging and enjoyable as well.
+The mail order side of the business started picking up.
+And we are also started getting custom cutter work, for professional bakers, professional cake decorators, makers of buttons, soap, and ceramics.
+This growing part of the business was very challenging and enjoyable as well.

-All in all, a great little business to be in, especially due to the great people associated with it!
+All in all, a great little business to be in, especially due to the great customers associated with it!